tmweigand/PMMoTo/docs/examples/connected_pathways.rst

 Connected Pathways in Random Porous Media
 =========================================

 This example demonstrates how to identify connected pathways and isolated pores through a **connected components** analysis.
+The algorithm in PMMoTo is a extension of the Python package ``cc3d`` :cite:`Silversmith_21` for distributed memory systems and periodic porous structures.

 To run this example: